magjac/d3-graphviz/README.md

 * Animated growth of entering edges
 * Panning & zooming of the generated graph

-Graphviz methods all return the graphviz renderer instance, allowing the concise application of multiple operations on a given graph renderer instance via method chaining.
+Graphviz methods typically return the graphviz renderer instance, allowing the concise application of multiple operations on a given graph renderer instance via method chaining.

 To render a graph, select an element, call [*selection*.graphviz](#selection_graphviz), and then render from a [DOT](https://www.graphviz.org/doc/info/lang.html) source string.
 For example: